 So far, I have tried to collect all the NLP negotiation techniques used in the NLP negotiation process in this post.
 But some may find that too theoretical.

-Here I am summarizing this post with an NLP negotiation process that you can use it right away.
+Here I am summarizing this post with an NLP negotiation process that you can use right away.

-- Initiate discussion from similarities factor-like clients locality, organization and so forth ( Environment stage)
+- Initiate discussion from similarities factor-like clients locality, organization, and so forth ( Environment stage)

 - Gradually move towards the stories and metaphors related to the solution you are going to offer.
 (Conversational Hypnosis)

-- Discuss positive outcomes desired by your client and match with your solution. ( Framing and re-framing)
+- Discuss positive outcomes desired by your client and match them with your solution. ( Framing and re-framing)